Natalee Holloway (film): Plot

 The film retells events leading up to the night of Natalee Holloway's disappearance in Aruba, and the ensuing investigation in the aftermath.
 The film does not solve the case, but stages re-creations of various scenarios, based on the testimony of key players and suspects, including Joran van der Sloot, who is the last person seen drinking with her and escorting her out of the bar.
 His contradictory accounts, some presented days and others presented years later, are used to present different reenactments of Holloway's final hours before she went missing.
 According to the TV movie, Joran drugged Natalee's tequila at the "Carlos'n Charlie's" bar, which killed her when she went into some sort of cardiac arrest as they kissed on a beach.
-He and a anonymous friend then dumped her body in the ocean from a motorboat, but the film presents the theory that Natalee was still alive when she was dumped.
+He and an anonymous friend then dumped her body in the ocean from a motorboat, but the film presents the theory that Natalee was still alive when she was dumped.